jheasley322/cubicle_coup/README.md

 # Cubicle Coup 🏢

 **Two departments.
 One open floor plan.
-May the best politics win.**
+May the best sneaky tactics win.**

 A two-player, turn-based office-territory turf war.
 Lure neutrals with coffee, poach rivals with counter-offers, evacuate a wing by microwaving fish, and seize the corner